 They have very slight magnification that makes your screen seem bigger.
 And they don’t have much noticeable tint, so they’re not something you’d be ashamed to wear in front of people.
 While they’re only offered in a simple black frame, that frame type happens to be very much in style at the moment.
 These glasses look like the so-called geek glasses that celebrities and young models wear now.
 And since the styling is simple without any adornment, they look good on both men and women, no matter your age.

 More importantly, however, these eyeglasses can help your blurriness, tired eyes and headaches, allowing you to get your work done without hassles, pain or irritation.
 And since they’re economical, you can probably afford to get a pair for both work and home.

 A Step Up To Gunnar Anti-Glare Glasses

-If you need lenses with a bit more engineering behind them to solve your problems — or if you want some really cool glasses that look like something you should wear for high-tech computer work or gaming — consider the Gunnar Optiks Ergonomic Advanced Computer Glasses — also available from Amazon.
-You have some choices on frames and lens tint, but these have a generally modern look and a noticeable tint that does a bit better job protecting you from glare, reducing strain and enhancing the colors you see on your computer screen than less expensive options.
+If you need lenses with a bit more engineering behind them to solve your problems — or if you want some cool glasses that look like something you should wear for high-tech computer work or gaming — consider the Gunnar Optiks Ergonomic Advanced Computer Glasses — also available from Amazon.
+You have some choices on frames and lens tint, but these have a modern look and a noticeable tint that does a bit better job protecting you from glare, reducing strain and enhancing the colors you see on your computer screen than less expensive options.